Techtonica/curriculum/interviewing/week-3-whiteboard-challenges.md

 ### Part 3 - Submit your code

 - [ ] Send the photo and URL of your own 2 interviews to the person who has agreed to review it.
+Include the names of your partners for Part 1 and Part II.
 - [ ] Take a break!
 You've earned it.